leomeyer/OPDI/README.md

 Open Protocol for Device Interaction

+*Please note: Code in this repository is under active development*

 Welcome to the OPDI project.
 The Open Protocol for Device Interaction defines a communication protocol that can be used to interact with a variety of devices